groverburger/g3d/README.md

 - Use basic first person movement with `FirstPersonCameraMovement(dt)` and `FirstPersonCameraLook(dx,dy)`

 For more information, check out the `model.lua` and `camera.lua` files.
-The code is commented and designed to be readable.